U.S. Coast Guard

 All command endorsements will be completed in Direct Access.
 No hardcopy endorsements are required.
 It should address the following:

-member meets all assignment criteria above.
+a) Verify the member meets all assignment criteria above.

 b) Highlight Law Enforcement or Security experience.

 c) Address backfill requirements.
 When addressing backfills for members not tour complete in the present AY, commands should keep in mind that an immediate backfill is not always possible.
 The command’s request will factor into the candidate selection process.

 Members assigned to these support positions will be

 - Imminent Danger Pay, currently $225 per mo. **Change 1 Jun 2014.
 IDP will no longer be available to those stationed in Bahrain, Kuwait, and Saudi Arabia.
 Those working in Afghanistan will continue to receive IDP.
 Bahrain, Kuwait, and Saudi Arabia will instead receive Hardship Duty Pay – Location (HDP-L) which is $50 per mo. for Bahrain/Kuwait, $150 for Saudi Arabia** - Refer to ALCOAST 193/14 for details.

 - Family Separation Allowance, currently $250 per mo for all eligible

 - Combat Zone Tax Relief - currently all Federal Pay is Tax-Exempt (Most